Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

-- Cold infusions are good for digestive system to handle and reduce nausea associated with its use.
+- Cold infusions are good for the digestive system to handle and reduce nausea associated with their use.
 But, it is not recommended for immunocompromised people because of the potential of the herb to get contaminated with microbes.

-- Bearberry can be combined with a urinary demulcent such as marshmallow root or corn silk or with diuretics such as dandelion leaf or birch leaf.
-However, in pregnancy diuretics should NOT be used.
+- Bearberry can be combined with a urinary demulcent such as marshmallow root or corn silk or diuretics such as a dandelion or birch leaf.
+However, in pregnancy, diuretics should NOT be used.

-- Use uva ursi for 5 days or less.
+- Use uva ursi for five days or less.
 Long-term use can cause liver damage.

 Meadowsweet (Fillipendula ulmaria)

-Besides having salicylate and plant heparin, meadow-sweet has high concentration of phenolics which are theoretically responsible for its antibacterial activity.
-Meaadowsweet is found to be active against E. coli bacteria.
+Besides having salicylate and plant heparin, meadowsweet has a high concentration of phenolics which are theoretically responsible for its antibacterial activity.
+Meadowsweet is found to be active against E. coli bacteria.

 How to Use Meadowsweet?

-Add about 1-2 teaspoons dried flowers or 2-3 spoons of above ground parts of the herb to 150 ml boiling water.
+Add about 1-2 teaspoons of dried flowers or 2-3 spoons of above-ground parts of the herb to 150 ml boiling water.
 Steep for 10 minutes.
-Drink for several times a day.
+Drink several times a day.

-• Do not give meadowsweet to children below 2 years of age.
+• Do not give meadowsweet to children below two years of age.

 • Avoid in people with known aspirin allergy or asthma hypersensitivity to meadowsweet or salicylates.